-Attack Volleyball Club is committed to helping you through every step of the recruiting process.
-We invite you to ask any and all questions that you may have, to ensure you are aware of all of your options.
+Attack Volleyball Club is committed to helping athletes through every step of the recruiting process.
+We invite Attack families to ask any and all questions to ensure a full understanding of all options.

 Understanding the recruiting process can be a very difficult experience.
 Below are some links that will help you understand the NCAA & NAIA Recruiting Guidelines.